-Polish Sausage, Authentic Recipes and Instructions is my most recent purchase, and one I have only perused so far.
+Polish Sausage, Authentic Recipes and Instructions is one I have only perused so far.
 It includes a history of sausage making in Poland, a chapter on food safety, and more info on Polish sausages than I would have imagined possible, hot, cold, smoked, fresh, liver, blood, head cheese, you get the idea.

 So that’s my lineup.
 What Polish cookbooks are on your bookshelf?